openvinotoolkit/open_model_zoo/models/public/netvlad-tf/netvlad-tf.md

 ## Use Case and High-Level Description

 NetVLAD is a CNN architecture which tackles the problem of large scale visual place recognition.
 The architecture uses VGG 16 as base network and NetVLAD - a new trainable generalized VLAD (Vector of Locally Aggregated Descriptors) layer.
-It is a place recognition model pretrained on the [Pittsburgh 250k](http://www.ok.ctrl.titech.ac.jp/~torii/project/repttile/) dataset.
+It is a place recognition model pre-trained on the [Pittsburgh 250k](http://www.ok.ctrl.titech.ac.jp/~torii/project/repttile/) dataset.

 For details see [repository](https://github.com/uzh-rpg/netvlad_tf_open) and [paper](https://arxiv.org/abs/1511.07247).